sdc-china/IDA-doc/_posts/2018-10-09-administration-team-configuration.md

      ![][administrator_assign_processapps]{:width="80%"}

-  2. Select server and the left table of modal lists the process apps which belong to the server but do not belong to the team.
+  2. Select a server, and the left table of the modal lists the process apps which belong to the server but do not belong to the team.

   3. Select process apps in the left table and click ![][administrator_assign_button] to assign process apps to the team.